robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 Running keywords
 ~~~~~~~~~~~~~~~~

-Dynamic libraries have a special `run_keyword` (alias
+Dynamic libraries have a special `run_keyword` (alias `runKeyword`)
-`runKeyword`) method for executing their keywords.
-When a
+method for executing their keywords.
+When a keyword from a dynamic
-keyword from a dynamic library is used in the test data, Robot
+library is used in the test data, Robot Framework uses the `run_keyword`
-Framework uses the library's `run_keyword` method to get it
+method to get it executed.
-executed.
 This method takes two or three arguments.
-The first argument is a
-string containing the name of the keyword to be executed in the same
+The first argument is a string containing the name of the keyword to be
-format as returned by `get_keyword_names`.
-The second argument is
+executed in the same format as returned by `get_keyword_names`.
+The second
-a list or array of arguments given to the keyword in the test data.
+argument is a list of arguments given to the keyword in the test data.
 The optional third argument is a dictionary (map in Java) that gets
-possible `free named arguments`_ (`**kwargs`) passed to the
+possible `free named arguments`__ and `named-only arguments`__ passed to
-keyword.
-See `free named arguments with dynamic libraries`_ section
-for more details about using kwargs with dynamic test libraries.
+the keyword.

 After getting keyword name and arguments, the library can execute
 the keyword freely, but it must use the same mechanism to
 communicate with the framework as static libraries.
 This means using
 exceptions for reporting keyword status, logging by writing to
-the standard output or by using provided logging APIs, and using
+the standard output or by using the provided logging APIs, and using
 the return statement in `run_keyword` for returning something.

 Every dynamic library must have both the `get_keyword_names` and